-Participants may contribute from 1% to 100% of their compensation (as defined in the Plan), up to a maximum tax deferred contribution level of \$19,500 in 2021 and participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions, up to a maximum of \$6,500 extra in 2021, to the 401(k) portion of the Plan (as permitted by the Secretary of the Treasury under section 415(d) of the Internal Revenue Code of 1986, as amended).
+Participants may contribute from 1% to 100% of their compensation (as defined in the Plan), up to a maximum tax deferred contribution level of \$20,500 in 2022 and participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions, up to a maximum of \$6,500 extra in 2022, to the 401(k) portion of the Plan (as permitted by the IRC).
 Participants may, in addition, contribute amounts in excess of their tax deferred contribution on an after-tax basis in the amount of 1% to 100% of their compensation.
 The participant's tax-deferred contribution and after-tax contribution, in the aggregate, may not exceed 100% of their compensation.

-The Company, at its discretion, may elect to match participants' pre-tax contributions to the 401(k) portion of the Plan.
-Participants who are employed by the Company on the last scheduled work day of the Plan year are entitled to receive the Employer matching contributions, if any.
+The Company, at its discretion, may elect to match participants' pre-tax and Roth contributions to the 401(k) portion of the Plan.
+Participants who are employed by the Company on the last scheduled workday of the Plan year are entitled to receive the Employer matching contributions, if any.
 The actual contribution is made in the ensuing year.
-The Company elected to match 100% of the first \$500 of pre-tax contributions and 50% of the next \$1,600 of pre-tax contributions for the 2021 Plan year.
+The Company elected to match 100% of the first \$500 of pre-tax and Roth contributions and 50% of the next \$1,600 of pre-tax and Roth contributions for the 2022 Plan year.
 As such, the maximum annual Company match, on a per participant basis, was \$1,300.
-For 2021, the Company made cash contributions on a pre-tax basis totaling \$2,643,747 in satisfaction of its Employer matching contribution election for allocation to the accounts of participants.
+For 2022, the Company made cash contributions on a pre-tax basis totaling \$2,206,987 in satisfaction of its Employer matching contribution election for allocation to the accounts of participants.
 The Company's matching contribution followed the participants' investment choices as of the date paid.

-Employer contributions, if any, to the profit-sharing portion of the Plan on behalf of each participant are determined by the Company, although the maximum amount that can be contributed to a participant's account in any year is the lesser of (i) \$58,000 (or \$64,500 including catch-up contributions, as permitted under section 415(d) of the Internal Revenue Code of 1986, as amended) or (ii) 100% of the participant's compensation for that Plan year.
-The Company declared and paid a profit-sharing contribution of \$495,000 for the 2021 Plan year.
+Employer contributions, if any, to the profit-sharing portion of the Plan on behalf of each participant are determined by the Company, although the maximum amount that can be contributed to a participant's account in any year is the lesser of (i) \$61,000 (or \$67,500 including catch-up contributions, as permitted under section 415(d) of the IRC) or (ii) 100% of the participant's compensation for that Plan year.
+The Company declared and paid a profit-sharing contribution of \$495,000 for the 2022 Plan year.
 Employer profit-sharing contributions are allocated to each participant based on each participant's compensation (as defined in the Plan) to total compensation of all participants during the year.